spailybot/moleculer-auto-openapi/README.md

   - allow to define examples
 - investigate the needs of requestBodyAndResponseBodyAreSameOnMethods / requestBodyAndResponseBodyAreSameDescription
 - support multiple openapi version on generator ? (will need converters)

+### ⚠️ Known Limitations
+- Functions used directly in parameters (e.g., dynamic `default`) might not execute reliably or as expected, and will be called without arguments.

 ## 📄 License